 I completely agree that the Sheriff’s Office should tighten its chase policies but as Chief McManus knows, working traffic is extremely dangerous.
 Officers who are directing traffic are hit by people not paying attention all the time.
 That’s always been the case and cell phones have only made it worse. it doesn’t stop the need for officers to work traffic and I doubt Chief McManus would say his officers will no longer work traffic because it’s too dangerous.

-All my readers know that we, here at this website, are not fans of Sheriff Javier Salazar and we do think he needs to work on his chase policy but, in this case, we don’t feel the injuries caused to Officer Delgado were the fault of the BCSO.
+All my readers know that we, here at this website, do not have a positive opinion of Sheriff Javier Salazar and we do think he needs to work on his chase policy but, in this case, we don’t feel the injuries caused to Officer Delgado were the fault of the BCSO.
 Everything up to the point where the pursuit ended, yes, BCSO’s fault.
 But officers walking around, investigating a crash scene then some unrelated vehicle comes on the scene and injures someone, no.

 You can go to the KSAT 12 article to watch Chief McManus speak.